 U.S. Courts of Appeals, First & Third Circuits

 - U.S. Court of Appeals, Second Circuit

-Chambers USA Guide to America’s Leading Lawyers for Business recognized 34 Choate lawyers as leading counsel in their respective fields, with six receiving Band 1 rankings, three receiving nationwide recognition, two global recognitions, and two senior statesmen.
+The 2023 edition of Chambers USA Guide to America’s Leading Lawyers for Business recognized 16 practice areas and 31 Choate attorneys as leading counsel in their fields, with six receiving Band 1 rankings, three receiving nationwide recognition, two global recognitions, and two senior statesmen.

 Choate receives high rankings in Benchmark Litigation’s annual survey of the top attorneys and law firms in the United States.